 Fight or Flight and Memory

 With everyday, usual amounts of anxiety, your memory and ability to learn can actually be enhanced.
-Remember, the glucose in the brain is increased!
+Remember, the glucose in the brain is increased which improves your learning abilities!
 However, with chronic stress or chronic anxiety, the body is stressed and memory is impaired.
-So for example, if you are a bit nervous about a test you have to take, or about a job interview, that anxiety might actually improve your performance.
+So for example, if you are a bit nervous about a test you have to take, or about a job interview, that anxiety might improve your performance.
 If you have Generalized Anxiety Disorder, Social Anxiety, or some other form of chronic anxiety, your memory may suffer over time due to these higher levels of cortisol in your system.

 Anxiety and Attention